Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-limits.md

 - 200mb when downloading CSV/JSON/Excel
 - 10 million cells
 - 64 million characters (adding all the strings in all cells)

+In case you want to increase the limit, you can log in to your account <a href="https://account.slingshotapp.io" target="_blank">here</a> and submit a request.
+Our team will assist you further.